 Myths of Plantar Fasciitis

-It is a common misconception that if you have plantar fasciitis you also have heel spurs and vice versa when in fact these are two very distinct conditions and are treated very differently.
+It is a common misconception that if you have plantar fasciitis you also have heel spurs and vice versa.
+However, these are two very distinct conditions and are treated very differently.
 This is one of the more common plantar fasciitis myths.

-First let’s look at the most common of the two, plantar fasciitis (PF).
-The plantar fascia is a dense connective tissue fanning from the bottom of the heel bone to the base of the toes.
-PF is a condition where there is damage to the plantar fascia, usually near the point that it attaches to the heel, that is caused by factors that apply excessive strain to the plantar fascia (obesity, overuse, poor foot mechanics, improper footwear…).
-Most treatments of PF are conservative in nature, including custom orthotics, physiotherapy, activity modification, icing, stretching and rest.
+First of all, let’s look at the most common of the two – plantar fasciitis.
+The plantar fascia is a dense connective tissue.
+It fans from the bottom of the heel bone to the base of the toes.
+Plantar fasciitis is a condition where there is damage to the plantar fascia, usually near the point that it attaches to the heel.

-2. Minimalist style running will cure or prevent plantar fasciitis.
+Minimalist style running will prevent, or even cure, plantar fasciitis.

-In the early days of the minimalist running craze a lot of talks was on how minimalist, or barefoot, running was used to cure or prevent plantar fasciitis by strengthening the intrinsic muscles of the feet.
-Much of these claims were highly anecdotal and did not have any actual scientific claims to back them up.
-As science caught up to the popularity of minimalist running more and more studies showed that there is no evidence that truly shows how running in minimalist footwear reduces plantar fasciitis or any other musculoskeletal injury.
+Further, many of these claims were highly anecdotal and did not have any actual scientific claims to back them up.
+As science caught up to the popularity of minimalist running, researchers published studies showing no evidence of running in minimalist footwear reducing plantar fasciitis, or any other musculoskeletal injury.

-Everybody will have a unique running style and it much too simplistic to say that a single running method will work for the majority of people.
+In fact, everybody has a unique running style.
+For that reason, it’s far too simple to say that one running method will work for the majority of people.